haydnv/tinychain/README.md

             * `factory.com` sends a request to `shipping.com` to schedule a shipment to the user's address, and charge `retailer.com`
                 * `shipping.com` sends a request to `bank.com` to debit $5 from `retailer.com`'s account

 Requests at the same indentation level above are executed concurrently, after validating the incoming request's auth token.
 If any action fails, the transaction is not dropped, and the user receives an error response.
 Each participant must notify the transaction owner that it is a participant by forwarding the auth token.
-If all actions succeed, retailer.com (the transaction owner) commits the transaction by sending a commit message to each participant.
+If all actions succeed, `retailer.com` (the transaction owner) commits the transaction by sending a commit message to each participant.
 After it receives an OK response from each participant, it commits its own state and sends an OK response to the user.
+Acceptance by any service of a request with transaction ID X locks X forbids acceptance of any subsquent request with transaction id X, unless it is shares the same origin (the same end-user) and is therefore a dependent operation of the same transaction.
+Acceptance of a request with transaction ID X forbids acceptance of any request with a transaction ID < X.

 The concurrency control flow of this sequence of operations, starting from transaction number (X - 1) is:
 1. Client initiates transaction X